 Why did France want a revolution?

-All through the 1700s, Enlightenment philosophers in France had been figuring out new ways of thinking about the world.
-Little by little they rejected religion and inherited power.
 These philosophers were saying that people should use logic and reason to make choices, that people – both men and women – had natural rights, that everyone should be equal to everyone else, and that people should control their own government.

 Where did Europeans get these ideas?